This article looks at techniques, herbs and supplements which can help balance hormones naturally and alleviate acne and other pre-menstrual symptoms.

 Love the good fats

-Cut out the bad fats such as vegetable oil, canola oil, margarine or other chemically altered fats and start enjoying healthy fats such as avocado, coconut oil and grass-fed ghee.
+Cut out the bad industrial fats such as vegetable oil, canola oil, margarine or other chemically altered fats and start enjoying healthy fats such as avocado, coconut oil, oily fish, fatty cuts of meat, nuts, seeds, butter, goats cheese (if you can tolerate it) and grass-fed ghee.
 Vegetable oils are high in omega-6 which is an inflammatory fatty acid whilst healthy fats contain more omega-3 fatty acids which reduce inflammation and are also fundamental building blocks for hormone production as well as boosting your metabolism and promoting weight loss!
+Most my clients aren’t eating anywhere near enough fats on a daily basis – you should be getting 55-65% of your daily calories from healthy fat!

 Exercise is great for balancing your hormones but overdoing it can make your symptoms worse!
 Chronic cardio workouts can put too much stress on your body and spike cortisol levels which can cause inflammation and trigger hormone imbalances.
 Light, regular exercise such as walking, swimming or pilates is a great way to reduce cortisol (the stress hormone) levels and short interval training for 20 minutes 3 times a week is more than enough to help boost your immune system, reduce stress levels and balance hormones.